frankomosh/BitcoinTxIndexer/README.md

 ## Architecture

 - Bitcoin Indexer: Should connect to Bitcoin Core node and processes blocks
-- Runes Processor: Should detects and parse Runes protocol transactions
+- Runes Processor: Should detect and parse Runes transactions
 - Database: PostgreSQL with TimescaleDB for efficient time-series storage
 - API Layer: REST and GraphQL endpoints for data access